Frequently Asked Questions (FAQ)

 What should I expect at my first appointment?

 At the first appointment, I will conduct an evaluation of your horse.
-This will start with some basic paperwork; then I will ask you some questions about his history and any issues you notice about his movement or behavior.
+This will start with some basic paperwork; then I will ask you some questions about his/her history and any issues you notice about his movement or behavior.
 I will take pictures of him, video record him walking and trotting each way, and check for any initial areas of concern, including saddle fit.
 Once that is finished, I will massage your horse.
-A few days after the initial visit, I will provide you with a detailed written report of my observations and formally recommend a therapy schedule.

 Do I need to be present during the massage?